armindocachada/tensorflow-with-object-recognition/README.md

 ## STEP 1 - BUY VIDEO SECURITY CAMERA and MEMORY STICK

-1. Buy a video security camera such as the Xiaomi Mijia Camera.
+Buy a video security camera such as the Xiaomi Mijia Camera.
 There are many types of security cameras out there.
 The setup instructions I am providing here only work for Xiaomi Mijia camera, as that is the one that I purchased.
-In theory you can buy any camera and as long as you get the camera to save the videos into a NAS storage, that's ok.
+In theory you can buy any camera and as long as you get the camera to save captured videos into a NAS storage, that's ok.
 The camera doesn't come with a memory stick.
 In order for the NAS share feature to work you need a memory stick.
 In this case I recommend 16gb size.

 ## STEP 2 - CONFIGURE XIAOMI MIJIA CAMERA